aviate15/sardines-pipeline/report/technical_report.md

 | Min WER (best rejected) | 0.0000 (near-identical twin) |
 | Max WER (worst rejected) | 1.0000 |

-The mean WER of 0.2475 across rejected candidates indicates that the golden transcription meaningfully differs from the rejected ones — on average, one in four words in the rejected transcriptions is in error relative to the golden.
+The mean WER of 0.2475 across rejected candidates indicates that the golden transcription meaningfully differs from the rejected ones, on average, one in four words in the rejected transcriptions is in error relative to the golden.
 This validates that the selection is making meaningful distinctions, not arbitrarily picking among near-identical options.

 Row-level analysis of WER=0 across all five options: